openpnp/openpnp/Motion-Planner.md

 **Planned [s]** indicates how long the move would take as planned, in seconds.
 This is always available.

 **Actual** indicated the time the move actually took, as measured, including all the overhead.
 Note, this is only available for the **Test Motion**.
 In the example screenshot you see how the move took longer than planned.
 This is due to Smoothieware not offering a queue size that is large enough.
-Motion Blending has not been proven in practice yet. (see the [pull-request for more information about this](https://github.com/openpnp/openpnp/pull/1061)).
+Motion Blending has not been proven in practice yet (see the [pull-request for more information about this](https://github.com/openpnp/openpnp/pull/1061)).